Tracerrrrrrr/JSCode/README.md

 # Java-exersise

-complete core java to understan all concepts except multithreading
+complete core java to understad all concepts except multithreading